You'll want four pieces of information:

 If you have found a print book in the Library catalogue, the call number is listed under the author's name and the item type.
 In the image below, the call number is Q180.A1B468.
 The letters, numbers, and decimal point are all important.

-If you have found a print book in the OneSearch, the call number is in the centre of the box under the subject information.
+If you have found a print book in the OneSearch, the call number on the right of the section under the subject information.
 In the image below, the call number is SH331.C66 2022.

 What does the call number mean?